Updated May 30, 2023

-Gearbox or manual transmissions have served an incalculable purpose in the automotive industry for decades.
+For decades, gearbox or manual transmissions have served an incalculable purpose in the automotive industry.
 It is the most famous form of communication, even today.
-For various driving situations, such as starting from a standstill, climbing a hill, or commuting on a flat surface, the gearbox offers a variety of gear.
+For various driving situations, such as starting from a standstill, climbing a hill, or commuting on a flat surface, the gearbox offers a variety of gears.
 The power generates in the engine and flows through the transmission to reach the drive wheels.
 In different driving conditions, the primary function of a gearbox is to maintain the speed and torque of the drive wheels.
 For example, you need more torque to climb a hill.
 Thereby reducing the transmission’s speed, we can achieve the required torque and vice versa.

 As far as the inner workings of the gearbox are concerned, the simple principle of the gearbox is the gear ratio, i.e., N1/N2 = T2/T1, where T = Number of Teeth and N = Speed.
 It is fascinating that we can achieve different transmission ratios by sliding the gears.